Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	doesn't matter what the extension is, unless you have other (data?) files named the same, or some"-thing"... no need to argue dependencies into the compilation process, it's all automatic I don't like overcomplicated "build tools"

+	if you output floats to the console, they will be stringed if you output floats to file, bugs will be thrown at you if you attempt to chant floats, bugs will be thrown at you : [, 3.2]
+	: [, π]
+	unless the ℝæl Computation Instructions just float around (are ℝ); which could be done... but you could configure floats to be stringed for every"-thing"

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...